Back to blog

 The core architecture choice is not "which model?"
 It is how much agency the product should expose.
 A copilot can draft or recommend.
 A workflow agent can complete a bounded task with approvals.
 A coordinating agent can break work into steps across systems.
 Each step increases value and risk.

 For most established SaaS products, the first production pattern should include retrieval, policy checks, tool permissions, evaluation, observability, and a human approval path.
 Tool access should be scoped by tenant, role, workflow, and action type.
+Treat every action tool as a product surface: it needs argument validation, preview states, approval rules, failure handling, retry limits, and evidence that the final state matches the requested outcome.
 Logs should show the user request, retrieved context, tool calls, policy decisions, approval state, and final result.

 NextPage's generative AI development work usually combines LLM application design, RAG, agents, evaluations, API integrations, and production monitoring.
 When the workflow requires classic prediction, recommendations, ranking, or anomaly detection, machine learning development services may be the better foundation than a pure LLM workflow.